asteyven/SET08103-base/units/unit10/unit10a.md

 ## Summary

-Although you might have found this lecture dry since we did not discuss new technology, it is probably one of the most important concepts covered when it comes to being a professional in the IT industry.
+Although you might have found this unit dry since we did not discuss new technology, it is probably one of the most important concepts covered when it comes to being a professional in the IT industry.

-In this lecture we have:
+In this unit we have:

 - Defined ethics in the context of IT professionals - looking at applied ethics as they relate to engineering, technology, and business.
 - Described the core principles of engineering ethics - focusing on the three key principles: *Obligation to Society*; *Reporting Misconduct*; and *General Conduct*.